-These two words are often interchanged and yet they are not the same thing.
 Carving is about forming shapes and designs from a piece of wood.
-It often involves detailed carvings.
+It usually involves detailed carvings.
 Whittling refers to the removal of large chunks of wood.
-The major difference is that when you carve, you are now using more specific tools to get more defined designs.
+These two words are often interchanged, but they are not identical.
+The major difference is that you now use more specific tools to get more defined designs when you carve.

 What type of pocket knife should I get?

 There are a few things that you need to look out for in a good carving pocket knife.
 One of those is the blades and how they work.
-There are different types of pocket carving knives, that include knives with blades that fold into the knife.
+There are different pocket carving knives, including knives with blades that fold into the knife.

-These are great because they do not take up too much space and they can fit even in the smaller pockets of your luggage or clothing.
-The downside with these knives is that sometimes they can be difficult to open and close, and this can be a potential risk.
+These are great because they do not take up too much space, and they can fit even in the smaller pockets of your luggage or clothing.
+The downside with these knives is that they can be challenging to open and close, which can be a potential risk.

 Then there are pocket knives that do not have a retractable blade.
-Instead, the knife comes with a sheath to protect the blade and also your fingers.
-The good thing about these knives is that you will not have issues with opening and closing mechanisms neither will you have to worry about it giving in on you.
+Instead, the knife has a sheath to protect the blade and your fingers.
+The good thing about these knives is that you will not have issues with opening and closing mechanisms, nor will you have to worry about it giving in to you.
 The downside is that the total length of the knife is cumbersome.
-Now there has to be a balance between the knife’s blade and the handle.
+There must be a balance between the knife’s blade and the handle.

 This is a key feature to check on.
 It is important to know how well the material used can hold up.
 Find out about the blade’s material and also the handle.
-Some materials can not withstand the pressure that comes with carving through some wood.
+Some materials can not withstand the pressure of carving through the wood.

 Does blade sharpness matter?

 Yes, it does matter.
-Some brands make sure that the blade comes already sharpened and that they stay that way for longer periods.
+Some brands make sure that the blade comes already sharpened and stays that way for more extended periods.
 Flexcut is one such brand.

-It is important that the blade can be sharpened to a razor-sharp point, this way you can cut through both soft and hardwood.
-Find out if the knife comes with any sharpening tools, and if not, what does the manufacturer recommend.
+It is important that you can sharpen the blade to a razor-sharp point.
+This way, you can cut through both soft and hardwood.
+Find out if the knife comes with any sharpening tools and, if not, what the manufacturer recommends.

 Does skill level count?

-When buying a specialized tool such as a knife, it helps to find what skill level is required.
-This way you will not be fumbling for a tutorial when you have already bought the tool, only to realize that it is best used by professionals only.
+Buying a specialized tool such as a knife helps find what skill level is required.
+This way, you will not be fumbling for a tutorial when you have already bought the tool, only to realize that professionals best use it.
 Try to look for a knife that matches your skill level.

 What does the blade look like?

 Check on how the blade or blades are constructed.
-The smallest blade should not exceed 1 1/1inches long whilst the longest blade needs to be between 2 and 21/2inches.
-Whilst these are not the rule of law, finding blades within this range would be ideal.
+The smallest blade should not exceed 1 1/1inches long, while the longest blade needs to be between 2 and 21/2inches.
+While these are not the rule of law, finding blades within this range would be ideal.

-Also, make sure that the blade has a notch or lever of some sort to pull it out if it is a retractable blade.
-The blades need to be shaped like a spear, or have pointed tips, and should not be too thick.
+Also, ensure that the blade has a notch or lever to pull it out if it is a retractable blade.
+The blades need to be shaped like a spear or have pointed tips and should not be too thick.
 This will enable you to carry out a variety of tasks.
-Whilst it is not a must to have additional blades, they can come in handy.
+While it is not necessary to have additional blades, they can come in handy.

-The best carving pocket knife will fulfill certain requirements such as being pocket-sized and fulfilling the given task.
-For you to know what type of knife you will need, look at the project that you want to do, and then think about the type of wood that you will be using.
-This will be a guideline for the strength and versatility that you will need in the knife.
+The best carving pocket knife fulfills requirements such as size and portability.
+To know what type of knife you will need, look at the project you want to do, and then think about the type of wood you will be using.
+This will be a guideline for the strength and versatility you need in the knife.

-As with all knives, it is important to keep in mind all the necessary safety precautions.
-Some retailers will not sell a knife to persons below the age of maturity and this is also another safety precaution taken by the retailers and the manufacturers.
-Once it is in your care, be sure to keep the knife clean and sharp, as a dull or blunt blade can be a potential risk.
+As with all knives, it is important to keep all the necessary safety precautions in mind.
+Once it is in your care, keep the knife clean and sharp, as a dull or blunt blade can be a potential risk.

-We have taken a look at five of our best carving pocket knives, and we hope this helps you find your best.
+We have looked at five of our best carving pocket knives, and we hope this helps you find your best.
 We recommend the FLEXCUT Pocket Jack for Carvin’, Carving Specific Jack knife Style Tool, as we think it’s a good buy.
 Happy shopping!